 Request a Refund

-Student account credits resulting from excess Federal Financial Aid payments, scholarship payments, and loan payments are automatically refunded by the Cashier’s Office, however, there may be certain circumstances where credits on student accounts occur that may not be automatically refunded.
+Student account credits resulting from excess Federal Financial Aid payments, scholarship payments, and loan payments are automatically refunded by the Cashier’s Office, however, there may be certain circumstances where credits on student accounts occur that may not be automatically refunded at the time the credit balance is created.
 Reversed charges, over payments, tuition waivers, and other varying factors may lead to a credit balance on a student account.

 If there is a credit on your student account and you would like to be considered for refund, please e-mail firstname.lastname@example.org with your request.